Afro-Guyanese: Creole identity

+In Guyana, the term ‘creole’ refers to enslaved Africans born in the former colony, and their descendants.

-Black people born in the colonies (of what eventually became British Guiana) were dubbed "Creole" and African born slaves where known simply as "Africans".
-Creole slaves often had mixed African ancestry and didn't identify with any one ethnic group.
-As generations advanced, Creole lineage's became progressively multi-ethnic.
-As a result of cultural mixing, a unique creole culture that blended European customs and African traditions was formed.
+Black people born in the colonies (of what eventually became British Guiana) were dubbed ‘Creole’ by Europeans to distinguish them from African born slaves.
+Creole slaves often had mixed African ancestry and didn't identify with any particular African ethnicity, and as generations advanced, Black lineage's became increasingly multi-ethnic.

+As slaves blended different African traditions while acquiring customs from their European oppressors, a distinct creole culture was formed.
 Mixed-race Guyanese of African descent are also considered Creole.

-Although the term is a historic identity, it is not always used in the modern day, but is still referenced in certain contexts.
+While the term is a historic identity, it is not used by all Afro-Guyanese in day to day conversation.
+However, it is still referenced in certain contexts.

-Languages
+Creole languages

-Afro-Guyanese formed several Creole languages such as:
+Afro-Guyanese developed several Creole languages such as:

-Guyanese Creole – The lingua-Franca of Guyana.
-It developed during slavery and has similarities with Bajan Creole and Saint Kitts Creole.
+Guyanese Creole – Also, called ‘Awe an Ayu’.
+The lingua-Franca of Guyana.
+It developed during slavery and has similarities with Bajan Creole and Saint Kitts Creole, and Antiguan and Barbudan Creole.

 Berbice Creole Dutch – Now extinct older Creole that is considered the most African creole language in the Americas.
 38% of its vocabulary is derived from African languages and the other 60% from Dutch and English.

 Skepi Creole Dutch – Now extinct Dutch based Creole language that was spoken in Essequibo.
-Most of the dictionary has been lost.
+Most of the lexicon has been lost.